HACK3R-CRYPTO/property-tycoon-mantle/contracts/README.md

 Property generates yield from RWA rental income.

 Linking property to RWA updates yield calculation automatically.
 YieldDistributor contract checks if property is linked to RWA.
-If linked, fetches RWA value and yield rate from RWA contract.
+If linked, fetches RWA value and yield rate from RWA contract using IRWA interface.
 Uses RWA data for yield calculation instead of property data.
+Property generates real yield from RWA rental income.
+Yield calculation now dynamically uses the linked RWA's value and yield rate.
 If RWA call fails or property not linked, falls back to property's own value and yield rate.
 Backward compatible with existing properties.
+All yield calculations happen on-chain via YieldDistributor contract.

 ### Claim Yield